-Looking though children’s bedroom design ideas can be a migraine inducing affair, with an onslaught of clashing primary colours and cartoon character clutter, so lets drop a dose of style into the mix and feel it fizz away the pain…
+When moving away from lovingly selected nursery decor, it can be hard to decide in which direction to take kids’ bedroom schemes.
+Looking though children’s bedroom design ideas can be migraine inducing, with the onslaught of clashing primary colours and cartoon character clutter.
+Let’s drop a dose of style into the mix and feel it fizz away the pain…

-If you would like to mute some of the vivid colours that have become inevitable additions in kids’ rooms, try a deep neutral backdrop of charcoal grey or rich chocolate to bind the fluorescent fairground together, they work wonders in reining in the madness!
+If you would like to mute some of the garishly vivid colours that have become inevitable additions in our kids’ rooms (in the shape of oversized toys that are too big to stow away in cupboards, or favoured superhero bedspreads and the like), try a deep neutral backdrop of charcoal grey or rich chocolate.
+These darker neutrals bind the fluorescent fairground together and work wonders in reining in the madness!